Contents

 Awareness

-In this phase, potential customers are looking for guidance and want to classify the problem first—they don't want to buy a solution right away.
+In this phase, potential customers are looking for guidance and want to first understand the problem—not buy a solution right away.

 ○Goal: Build understanding